What is a lung scan?

 scan and a perfusion scan.
 They will be done one right after the other.
 If the ventilation

-scan is normal, but the perfusion scan is not, it is called a mismatch.
+scan is normal, but the perfusion scan is not, it's called a mismatch.
 A mismatch

-You may also need a lung scan if your healthcare provider thinks you may have:
+You may also need a lung scan if your healthcare provider thinks it will help determine

 What are the risks of a lung scan?

 The risk from the radioactive tracer is very low.
 The amount used in the test is very

 small.
 You may feel some slight discomfort when the tracer is injected.
 Allergic reactions

 to the tracer are rare, but they may happen.